dmgdwd/jQuery-jSlots/README.md

 These are the options, with their default values, and what they do

         $.jSlots.defaultOptions = {
             number : 3,          // Number: number of slots
-        winnerNumber : 1,    // Number or Array: list item number(s) upon which to trigger a win, 1-based index, NOT ZERO-BASED spinner : '',        // CSS Selector: element to bind the start event to spinEvent : 'click', // String: event to start slots on this event onStart : $.noop,    // Function: runs on spin start, onEnd : $.noop,      // Function: run on spin end.
+            winnerNumber : 0,    // Number or Array: list item number(s) upon which to trigger a win spinner : '',        // CSS Selector: element to bind the start event to spinEvent : 'click', // String: event to start slots on this event onStart : $.noop,    // Function: runs on spin start, onEnd : $.noop,      // Function: run on spin end.
 It is passed (finalNumbers:Array). finalNumbers gives the index of the li each slot stopped on in order. onWin : $.noop,      // Function: run on winning number.
-It is passed (winCount:Number, winners:Array, finalNumbers:Array) easing : 'swing',    // String: easing type for final spin.
-I recommend the easing plugin and easeOutSine, or an easeOut of your choice. time : 7000,         // Number: total time of spin animation loops : 6            // Number: times it will spin during the animation };
+It is passed (winCount:Number, winners:Array) easing : 'swing',    // String: easing type for final spin time : 7000,         // Number: total time of spin animation loops : 6,            // Number: times it will spin during the animation displayOrder : "DESC",   // Stop spinner rotation ASC is Right to Left  DESC is Left to right winningNumArray : Array(),  // This allows a specific number to be the winner };
 ## Usage

 Attach jQuery (successfully tested down to v1.4.1)